 In the conditions of an increasingly competitive environment and a cautious level of activity in the oil and gas industry, the Company managed to maintain the market share for most of the services provided in Romania, while at the same time increasing the complexity of the services provided.
-The company has a market share varying between 15% and 70% of the specific services market.
+The company has a market share up to 70% of the specific services market.